-California divorce papers can be a frustrating waste of time if you are doing it without help of professionals.
+California divorce papers can be a frustrating waste of time if you are doing it without the help of professionals.
 Delays may result from filing forms incorrectly to not filing the appropriate papers.
-This guide will show you the paperwork and procedure of carrying out your divorce at the beginning of the process.
+This guide will show you the paperwork and procedure for carrying out your divorce at the beginning of the process.

 In order to start your divorce process, you must complete the required divorce papers.
 Although California divorce papers start almost the same at the beginning, you will use different forms for a contested than an uncontested divorce.
 These papers are available online from the California Courts Website.

-While there are basic California divorce papers that are required by all courts in the state, county courthouses may require you to fill additional forms.
-So, ensure you get in touch with your local courthouse by phone to double-check that you are filling all the correct documents as defined by your court.
+While there are basic California divorce papers that are required by all courts in the state, county courthouses may require you to fill out additional forms.
+So, ensure you get in touch with your local courthouse by phone to double-check that you are filling in all the correct documents as defined by your court.

 California Divorce Papers and Forms

 At the beginning of the divorce process, the California divorce papers and forms you will need include;

 - Family Law Form FL-100 – This form provides pertinent information about your marriage.
 This is usually the first form of the divorce process.

 - Family Law Form FL-110 -This is the summons form used to inform the spouse that the divorce process has commenced.

 - Family Law Form FL-115- Also called the Proof of Service of Summons, this is to show the court that you have informed your spouse of the proceedings

 - Family Law Form FL-105/GC-120 – It is only filled by spouses who have children.